 As King’s College is legally registered in Spain as a “Centre for Foreign Studies” (B.O.E.
 245/95), validation in the Spanish educational system is automatic with the equivalent academic years up to and including the last year in the Junior Department.
 Upon entering the Senior Department, validation of studies may be obtained by studying – as part of the normal timetable – Spanish Language and Humanities following the programme required by the Spanish Ministry of Education.

-How would you rate King's College The British School of Madrid - Soto de Vinuelas?
+Contact the admissions team at King's College The British School of Madrid - Soto de Vinuelas